 “We looked into the most high profile divorces with the most assets in jeopardy.
 Harold Hamm and Rupert Murdoch had drastically different asset protection plans during their divorces,” explains Rocco Beatrice, managing director of Estate Street Partners.

-top quote These divorces are at the opposite end of the spectrum and show how by just taking the right steps it can save you enormously in a divorce situation. top quote
+These divorces are at the opposite end of the spectrum and show how by just taking the right steps it can save you enormously in a divorce situation.

 UltraTrust.com recently dug into the divorce of Rupert Murdoch (11) and reported that his estate planning and asset protection to be far superior to that of Harold Hamm (4), whom UltraTrust.com investigated some time ago.